tunjid/tunjid/README.md

 I love to build things, like bad puns, and enjoy football.

-I'm also on the Android Developer Relations Team at Google working on MAD (Mordern Android Development).
+I'm also on the Android Developer Relations Team at Google working on MAD (Mordern Android Development) with a focus on architecture.

 I identify as a functional reactive programming and immutable state zealot.